gregsadetsky/recurse-rfid-visits/README.md

 - the oauth/web/UI server is [here](https://github.com/gregsadetsky/checkintopus)
 - the hardware raspberry pi code is in this repo

+## Production environment
+We use a raspberry pi that is located at the hub and connected to the network via wifi the pi hostname, ssh credentials, API token and physical location can be found in [recurse wiki](https://github.com/recursecenter/wiki/wiki/Checkintopus)

 ## Installation

 1. install raspbian on a a raspberry pi